CASPR

 • Make suzetrigine first-line and barrier-free: no prior authorizations, no step therapy, zero or low copays.

-• This could replace ~50% of opioid prescriptions and prevent roughly 160,000 new opioid addictions per year.
+• Nationally, this could replace ~50% of opioid prescriptions and prevent roughly ~100,000-160,000 new opioid addictions per year (~1.0-1.6 million over a decade).

 • Vertex earns equal or greater revenue through volume, the government saves tens of billions in downstream addiction costs, and patients get a non-addictive option.